-Radar charts have been used to display the DBD and DCD key rates from the PDA for paediatric ICUs.
-The Figure 5.1.1 UK average rates for paediatric ICUs are displayed along with the rates achieved by paediatric ICUs covered by your Team.
+Figure 5.1.1 Radar charts have been used to display the DBD and DCD key rates from the PDA for paediatric ICUs.
+The description for Figure 2.1.1 above.

+UK average rates for paediatric ICUs are displayed along with the rates achieved by paediatric ICUs covered by your Team.
 A comparison is also provided for the equivalent period from the previous year.
-See description for Figure 2.1.1 above.
+See periods.

-Caution should be applied when interpreting percentages based on small numbers and comparing time periods.
+Caution should be applied when interpreting percentages based on small numbers and comparing time presented for the last three years, using data from the PDA.